Samsung’s smartphone sales drop in Q4 puts pressure on upcoming Galaxy S9 and S9+

-For a company that’s seen a fair bit of turmoil over the last couple of years, Samsung today reported relatively strong earnings, thanks to its surging chip business.
+For a company that’s seen a fair bit of turmoil over the last couple of years, Samsung reported relatively strong earnings today, largely thanks to its surging chip business.
 Fortunately for Samsung, that strength overcame a mobile handset business that remains in transition.

 With less than a month to go before Samsung unveils its new flagship phones, the earnings numbers are a reminder of just how much Samsung’s mobile business has riding on sales of the new Galaxy S9 and S9+, which are not expected to be radically different from last year’s S8 and S8+.